-Many of his productions have been presented in Paris, London, Berlin, Munich, Vienna, Moscow, Brussels, The Hague, Luxembourg, Athens, Beijing, Tokyo, Jerusalem, and over 30 other cities in Europe and Asia.
-His foreign directing projects include Verdi’s Il Trovatore in Sofia; Brecht and Weill’s The Rise and Fall of the Town of Mahogonny in Tel Aviv; Verdi’s Nabucco in Istanbul; Szymanowski’s King Roger and Moniuszko’s The Haunted Manor in the United States; Verdi’s La Traviata and Donizetti’s Lucia di Lammermoor in South Korea, Aida in Belgium and the Netherlands; and Eugene Onegin in Finland.
-He has presented numerous projects at the festivals in Athens, Vichy, Jerusalem, Xanten, Carcassonne, and Pafos.
-He was the artistic director of the Teatr Wielki in Poznań in 1995–2001.
-With this company, he staged the following operas: Verdi’s Nabucco, Traviata and Il Trovatore; the world premiere of Theodorakis’ Elektra (Luxembourg, 1995); Puccini’s Tosca and Madame Butterfly; Mozart’s Le Nozze di Figaro and The Magic Flute; Rossini’s Il Barbiere di Siviglia; Richard Strauss’s Salome; Penderecki’s The Devils of Loudun; Bizet’s Carmen; and Mussorgsky’s Boris Godunov.
+For two seasons starting in 1989 he was artistic director of the Północny Theatre in Warsaw.
+In 1991 he returned to the National Opera and directed two productions for the Teatr Wielki in Łódź: Penderecki’s The Devils of Loudun and and Mozart’s Don Giovanni.
+He also produced the latter for the Polish National Opera in 1998 to mark the beginning of Jacek Kaspszyk’s tenure as the opera house’s general manager.
+Many of his productions have been presented in Paris, London, Berlin, Munich, Vienna, Moscow, Brussels, The Hague, Luxembourg, Athens, Beijing, Tokyo, Jerusalem, and more than a dozen other cities in Europe and Asia.
+Out side of Poland, he directed Verdi’s Il Trovatore in Sofia; Brecht/Weill’s The Rise and Fall of the Town of Mahogonny in Tel Aviv; Verdi’s Nabucco in Istanbul; Szymanowski’s King Roger and Moniuszko’s The Haunted Manor in the United States; Verdi’s La Traviata and Donizetti’s Lucia di Lammermoor in South Korea, Aida in Belgium and the Netherlands; Mozart’s Cosi fan tutte in Bratislava, and Eugene Onegin in Finland.
+He has presented numerous productions at the festivals in Athens, Vichy, Jerusalem, Xanten, Carcassonne, and Pafos.
+He was artistic director of the Poznań Opera House in 1995–2001.
+With this company, he staged the following operas: Verdi’s Nabucco, La Traviata and Il Trovatore; the world premiere of Theodorakis’s Elektra (Luxembourg, 1995); Puccini’s Tosca and Madame Butterfly; Mozart’s Le Nozze di Figaro and The Magic Flute; Rossini’s Il Barbiere di Siviglia; Richard Strauss’s Salome; Penderecki’s The Devils of Loudun; Bizet’s Carmen; and Mussorgsky’s Boris Godunov.